-To avoid a fine, lock the "Y" valve in the "pump-out" position.
+To avoid a fine, remove the handle of the seacock (in the CLOSED position) or disable the system by other means such as locking the "Y" valve in the "pump-out" position.

 Electrically Operated Head

 A CAUTION

 Avoid damage to the waste system.
 Do not flush into a full holding tank.